glenjasper/remove-duplicates/README.md

 ======================
 [![License](https://poser.pugx.org/badges/poser/license.svg)](./LICENSE)

-Script that eliminates the redundancy of at least two .xlsx formatted files from Scopus, Web of Science, PubMed or Dimensions
+Script that eliminates the redundancy of at least two .xlsx formatted files from Scopus, Web of Science, PubMed or Dimensions.

 ## Table of content